KRFOSS/kali-docs/community/setting-up-a-kali-linux-mirror/index.md

 To be an official Kali Linux mirror, you will need a web-accessible server (HTTP required and HTTPS if possible too) with **lots of disk space, good bandwidth, rsync, and SSH access enabled**.
 The machine **must have a static IP address**.
 As of March 2024, the main package repository is about 500 GB and the images repository is about 175 GB but you can expect those numbers to fluctuate, and grow slowly over time.
 Thus your server should have 1 TB of storage available at least.

 A mirror site is expected to make the files available over HTTP and RSYNC so those services will need to be enabled.
+HTTPS is optional.
+HTTP must not be redirected to HTTPS.
 FTP access is optional.

 **Note on "Push Mirroring"** - The Kali Linux mirroring infrastructure uses SSH-based triggers to ping the mirrors when they need to be refreshed.
 This currently takes place 4 times a day.